 Physical injury prevention during physical activity

-To prevent injury during physical activity, you can look at whether children’s bodies, environments and skills are safe for the activity.
+To help with preventing injury during physical activity, you can look at whether children’s bodies, environments and skills are safe for the activity.
 Physical activity includes everyday play as well as organised exercise and sport.

 Children can avoid most injuries by:

 - doing activities they’re physically prepared and strong enough for

 - doing activities that use their own body weight in short bursts – for example, monkey bars or skipping

 - wearing appropriate safety gear – for example, helmets, shin guards or mouth guards

-- drinking water before, during and after playing
+- drinking enough water before, during and after playing

-- warming up before sport and gently stretching afterwards
+- warming up before sport and gently stretch afterwards

 - getting the right treatment for injury before returning to the activity.

 - play in areas that are free of hazards like broken equipment, uneven surfaces and sharp rubbish

-- not stay too long in cold water when swimming
+- avoid staying in cold water for too long when they’re swimming

 - wear clothes that are suited to the environment